The following guide is for PIs, Co-PIs, and/or Proxies to prepare for the start of their INCITE, ALCC, or ADSP project.

 Email the ALCF User Experience Team at email@example.com or call toll-free (US only) by dialing (866) 508-9181.
 Our local phone number is (630) 252-3111.

 Before your project begins, you will receive an email with the following project information:

 - Project Short Name: The assigned, shortened name for your project.
 This will be the name that you’ll use to access your project on the systems.

-- Allocation System(s) and Amount: The approved system(s) and amount of your allocation in node and core hours.
+- Allocation System(s) and Amount: The approved system(s) and amount of your allocation in node hours.